brightspot/react-examples/graphql-schema-history/README.md

 At startup, there is one schema.
 It gets generated after running Codegen successfully in the `app/schemas` directory, named `originalSchema.graphql`.
 GraphQL Inspector requires two schemas in order to run a comparison and detect changes.

 ### Step 1: Generating the second schema

+Brightspot's GraphQL APIs are generated dynamically based on your content type definitions.
+If you remove a field from your content type, the corresponding field in the GraphQL schema will also be removed.

 Make the following arbitrary changes to the [Movie view model](brightspot/src/brightspot/example/schema_history/MovieViewModel.ts):